njaalsoerensen/Numerical-Schemes-and-Simulations-of-the-Kuramoto-Sivashinsky-Equation/README.md

 Code usage:

+KS_env.yaml is the environment used to run all the code used in this project.

 Audun_solver.py is A solver for KS equation written by Audun Theodorsen.

 Audun_solver_FS.py is a Audun_solver.py rewritten to be able to be compared with the numerical ETD-RK methods discussed in the project.